What is CE marking?

 Once my product has the CE mark is it good for life?

-The EC Declaration of Conformity and CE mark are valid as long as your product meets the applicable health, safety, and environmental requirements of the directive(s).
-If you have changes in product design or characteristics, you may have to have the product (or component) tested to ensure it is still in compliance with the appropriate directive.
-In addition, changes to the applicable legislation and/or to the harmonized standards may also result in the product needing to be retested to demonstrate compliance.
+The EC Declaration of Conformity and CE mark are valid as long as your product meets the applicable health, safety, and environmental requirements of the directive(s) at the time the products are placed/put into service on the market in the EU.
+If you have changes in product design or characteristics, you may have to undergo additional conformity assessment activities (including, for example, re-testing or use of a Notified Body) to ensure it is still in compliance with the appropriate directive.
+In addition, changes to the applicable legislation and/or to the harmonized standards may also result in the product needing additional conformity assessment activities to demonstrate compliance.
+Upon entry into force of any new legislation applicable to your products, your EC Declaration of Conformity must be updated for additional products being placed/put into service on the market.

 Where can I get additional information?

-U.S. exporters needing more information on the CE mark and how it might apply to their product should contact Bob Straetz at the Commerce Department in Washington at 202-482-4496 (Robert.Straetz [at] trade.gov).
+U.S. exporters needing more information on the CE mark and how it might apply to their product can also contact Bob Straetz at the Commerce Department in Washington at 202-482-4496 (Robert.Straetz [at] trade.gov (Robert[dot]Straetz[at]trade[dot]gov)).

 The NIST Standards Information Center makes every effort to provide accurate and complete information.
 Various data such as names, telephone numbers, links to websites, etc. may change prior to updating.
 We welcome suggestions on how to improve this FAQ and correct errors.
 The Standards Information Center provides this information “AS-IS.”
 NIST and the Standards Information Center make NO WARRANTY OF ANY TYPE, including NO WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 NIST makes no warranties or representations as to the correctness, accuracy, completeness, or reliability of the information.
 As a condition of using the FAQs, you explicitly release NIST/Standards Information Center from any and all liabilities for any damage of any type that may result from errors or omissions in the FAQ or other data.
 Some of the documents referenced point to information created and maintained by other organizations.
 The Standards Information Center does not control and cannot guarantee the relevance, timeliness, or accuracy of these materials.